Ahrengot/multiple-google-analytics/readme.txt

 == Upgrade Notice ==

+= 1.1.2 =
+Add support for the new longer google analytics ID’s

 = 1.1.1 =
 Fixes a bug where default values weren’t set properly when first activating plugin